[Updated September 9, 2021]

 The Hurricane Falls Trail and Sliding Rock Trail are popular hikes to explore the area, visiting both the thundering Hurricane Falls and picturesque Bridal Veil Falls.

-If you want a bird’s eye view of the falls from the canyon’s rim, try the North and South Rim Trails!
+If you want a bird’s eye view of the waterfalls from the canyon’s rim, try the North and South Rim Trails!

 READ MORE: The 15 Best North Georgia State Parks & Historic Sites